 The purpose of the Foundation area is to provide students with a functional knowledge of business theory in the context of decision-making and management skills.
-The following three courses (2 credits each) are required but may be waived based on a student's academic and professional background.
-These courses will be offered in a fully online, 8-week format.
+There are three courses (2 credits each) required, but may be waived based on a student's academic and professional background.